sodascience/osmenrich/paper/paper.md

 2. **Normal use-case**.
 The user only wants to enrich adding features for a large area.
 The user might be interested in distances but does not require a specific metric (i.e. car vs. foot vs. bike).
 Only the setup of the OpenStreetMap server is recommended.
 The OSRM connection will rely on public servers.
 3. **Advanced use-case**.
 The user wants to enrich adding features for a large area and/or is interested in specific metrics for distances/durations (i.e. foot or bike).
 The setup of both the OpenStreetMap and OSRM servers is recommended.

+Finally, to specify which distance metric to use, the user can set the parameter `distance` to the desired choice as in the example below.

 ```R
 # Specify the address of local OSRM instance
 # options(osrm.server = "http://localhost:<port>/")